Wisconsin State Park System

 Fires and firewood

-Watch children very closely around fires.
+Remember to watch children very closely around fires.
 When setting up to use an area, become aware of the location of the fire ring.
 Watch the wind direction to ensure sparks are not getting on flammable materials and put the fire out if wind changes begin to cause concern.
 Do not remove hot materials from the fire ring or grill and make sure the fire is out and the grill or fire ring cool before leaving the area.

 Please be courteous to your camping neighbors.
 At no time may the noise on a campsite create a disturbance or interfere in any manner with other people's enjoyment of the park.